-Lead executing agency: Ministry of Education (MoE) and Ministry of Agriculture and Food Industry (MAIA)
+Lead executing agency: Ministry of Education, Culture and Research (MoECR); Ministry of Agriculture, Regional Development and the Environment (MARDE)

 Overall term: 2015 to 2018

-Despite the low cost of labour and favourable tax incentives, only a small number of international manufacturing companies have decided to invest in Moldova.
-One of the main factors affecting both industrial productivity and foreign direct investment is the lack of a skilled workforce.
-A significant mismatch exists between the needs of the labour market and the competences acquired by VET graduates of vocational training.
-This problem has developed due to the overly centralised, state-controlled vocational education and training (VET) system, shortfalls in the infrastructure available to training providers, a lack of correlation between theoretical and practical training content, and a low level of social partner involvement in designing and implementing training measures.
+One of the main factors for low productivity, and which therefore acts as a significant barrier to investment, is the lack of a suitably skilled workforce.
+A significant mismatch exists between the needs of the labour market and the vocational skills acquired by graduates of vocational education and training (VET) courses.
+Curriculums in this area are often outdated and have few practical elements.
+One reason for this is the low level of social partner involvement in designing and implementing training measures.

-The education policy and the relevant institutional framework have been improved in order to promote demand-oriented dual VETvocational education and training.
+The education policy and institutional framework have been improved in order to implement demand-oriented dual VET.

-Encouraging private- sector involvement in piloting dual VET initiatives.
-The project is working to strengthen the role of private enterprises and agricultural businesses in shaping vocational training to match their needs more closely.
-This involves the piloting of dual VET models by selected enterprises, in close cooperation with state education providers.
-Meanwhile the project is also supporting private business associations, social partnership bodies, chambers of commerce and industry, and sector commissions.
-It promotes their capacity to represent the interests of the private sector in driving the national policy dialogue for demand-driven VET.
-This should result in the education and business sectors collaborating as they adopt features of the dual approach.
+Encouraging private sector involvement in dual VET initiatives.
+The project is working to strengthen the role of private enterprises in shaping VET to match their needs more closely.
+At the same time, the project is supporting chambers of industry and commerce in fulfilling their role as a competent body in dual VET.
+Business associations, social partnership organisations and sector committees are also given support in order to enable them to represent the interests of the private sector in national policy dialogue in an effective manner.

 Improving the image of VET.
-The project assists stakeholders involved in dual training models to identify examples of good practice, and to present these to their target groups, which include teachers, students and parents.
-By raising awareness about the benefits of dual vocational education and training, it is hoped this will enhance the overall image of VET.
+The project assists actors involved in dual training models in identifying and raising awareness of successful examples, and in presenting these to their target groups, which include teachers, students and parents.